 The ID text overlay feature uses a system font for character rendering.
 You can choose the most appropriate font file for the language(s) you will use for ID text.
+See ID Text for additional configuration options.

 Select the System tab and then select the File Manager section.
 Select the Fonts tab within that section.